ILXL-guides/function-file-organization/README.md

 g++ -std=c++17 algebra.cpp driver.cpp -o driver
 ```

-When the compiler compiles `driver.cpp` it will see the `#include "algebra.hpp"` directive and include the `cube` function prototype.
+When the compiler compiles `driver.cpp` it will see the `#include "algebra.hpp"`
+and include the `cube` function prototype.
 This way, when `cube(5)` is called, it knows that `cube` is a function which receives a single integer parameter and returns an integer value.

 The compiler also compiles `algebra.cpp` that contains `cube`'s implementation.
 During the linking step, it connects the function call in `main` to its corresponding implementation.
 You should be able to run your program as usual.